1. Shaw Exhibit Building

 16. Steffen Educational Building

-This new farmstead will include fencing, a barn and outbuildings typical of a 19th century Western New York farm.
-This complex will enable Buffalo Niagara Heritage Village to teach visitors and students of all ages about the typical lifestyles of our agricultural ancestors.
-Opening in 2016.w3
+Our farmstead includes fencing, a barn, chicken coop, and outbuildings typical of a late 19th/early 20th century Western New York farm.
+This complex allows Buffalo Niagara Heritage Village to teach visitors and students of all ages about the typical lifestyles of our agricultural ancestors.

 A. Dyers Garden